alanbbond/virtualnasfic2020/nasfic-history.md

 ![](/assets/images/2005-kevin-exhibit.jpg)![](/assets/images/2005-kevin.jpg)

-_Part of Kevin Standlee Fan GoH exhibit & Captain Standlee himself, with Marci Malinowycz (Hazel’s Picture Gallery)_
+_Part of Kevin Standlee Fan GoH exhibit (Hazel’s Picture Gallery)
+Captain Standlee himself, with Marci Malinowycz (Hazel’s Picture Gallery)_

 At Interaction the convention center had, for its shape, been re-named, and adopted as the starship WSFS Armadillo, "WSFS" supposedly "White Star Federated Spacelines" being the convenient initials of the World S-F Society, beneath whose happy wingspread Worldcons and NASFiCs stand.
 Standlee was Captain, Docherty was Admiral.
 The self-proclaimed Cabal that produces Plokta having won the Hugo for Best Fanzine, and having each been armed with a rocket by means of Hugo trophies, all invaded Closing Ceremonies as space pirates.
 At CascadiaCon, under the guise of raising money for relief from Hurricane Katrina, Standlee was court-martialed.
 Around midnight at the L.A.con IV party my roommate Tom Veal arrived with news.
 "We acquitted Kevin, and convicted Seth."
 Two hours later I found Seth Breidbart in the lobby.
 "Of course it's true," he said.
 "Were any charges brought against you?"
 I asked.
 "Of course not."
 _\~ John Hertz_